mzac/gitlab-icinga2-ci-cd/README.md

 Deploy:
 ![Gitlab - job passed deploy](/images/job_terminal_passed_deploy.png)

 Here is an example of a 'Failed' job for the 'Test' stage.
-A configuration file was created with invalid data:
+When this stage fails, the process stops and nothing gets deployed to the Icinga2 server.
+For this example, a configuration file was created with invalid data:

 ![Gitlab - job failed test](/images/job_terminal_failed_test.png)